How to Build a Farmhouse Coffee Table with Storage

 Are you new to pocket holes?
 Click here: How to Use a Kreg Jig

 When we put our tabletop together the ends were a little uneven so we used our circular saw just to trim off the overlapping boards.
-There is absolutely no shame in this!
+You could also use a sander to sand them down a little There is absolutely no shame in this!
 If there are any boards slightly shorter, you can fill that gap with wood filler later on.

 If you are using wood glue to strengthen your joints, be sure to wipe off any excess that drips.